 TensorFlow Large Model Support (TLMS) provides an approach to training large models, batch sizes, and data sizes that cannot fit into GPU memory.
 It achieves this by automatically moving tensor data between the GPU and system memory.
 TensorFlow Large Model Support is currently available as a technology preview.
 For more information on how to enable TensorFlow Large Model Support start here: README.
 Note that if you’re using TLMS with PowerAI and need additional information, you should check the PowerAI README.

-PyTorch Large Model Support (LMS) is a feature provided in PowerAI PyTorch that allows the successful training of deep learning models that would otherwise exhaust GPU memory and abort with â€śout of memoryâ€ť errors.
+PyTorch Large Model Support (LMS) is a technology preview provided in the latest release of PowerAI.
+PyTorch that allows the successful training of deep learning models that would otherwise exhaust GPU memory and abort with â€śout of memoryâ€ť errors.
 LMS manages this over subscription of GPU memory by temporarily swapping tensors to host memory when they are not needed.

 See the â€śGetting started with PyTorchâ€ť topic in the IBM Knowledge Center for more information.